revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

  2. What is Abstraction?

-<details><b>Show Answer</b></details>
+<details> <summary><b>Show Answer</b></summary>

-> - Abstraction is hiding the feilds and methods of a class or interface by extending or implementing them using a different class.
+> Abstraction is hiding the feilds and methods of a class or interface by extending or implementing them using a different class.
-> - In java Abstraction can be achieved in two ways
+> In java Abstraction can be achieved in two ways
 > 1. By creating an abstract class with abstract methods.
 > 2. By creating an interface with abstract methods.

 </details>

+## Error Detection